haseungyeon3/madlibstemplate/README.md

 6. After resolving conflicts, students can request another review from a team member and, upon approval, proceed to merge the PR.

-**Step 6: Finalizing the Project**
+**Step 5: Finalizing the Project**

 1. Once all PRs are merged, the Mad Libs story will be complete.

-2. The team can test the game by running a script that replaces the placeholders in the story with the chosen words.

-3. The final version of the Mad Libs game should be available in the main branch of the team's repository.
+2. The final version of the Mad Libs story should be available in the main branch of the team's repository in the `story.txt` file as well as the complete list of words in the `madlibs_list.txt` file.

 **Assessment:**

 Students will be assessed based on their ability to effectively use Git and GitHub for collaborative development, their understanding of branching, pull requests, conflict resolution, and the creativity of their contributions to the Mad Libs story.
+More specifically, the assignment is worth 10 points, and the following grading will apply:
+1. +2 points for the `story.txt` and `madlibs_list.txt` being complete.
+2. +2 points for creating at least 1 PR.
+3. +2 points for reviewing at least 1 PR.
+4. +2 points for adding at least 1 comment to a PR.
+5. +2 points for merging at least 1 PR.

 **Submission:**

 There's no need for a separate submission as the progress will be tracked through the GitHub repository, pull requests, and merged branches.
-However, each student can document their contributions and experiences in a brief report to be submitted along with the final assessment.